sensor-dream/APIVOF/guidelines/list-info/f-packs-in-system-fedora-34.md

 <summary>fedora-chromium-config</summary>

 ```
-Из репозитор : updates-testing
+From repo     : updates-testing
-Краткое опис : Fedora customizations for Chromium/Chrome
+Short desc    : Fedora customizations for Chromium/Chrome
 URL          : https://src.fedoraproject.org/rpms/fedora-chromium-config
-Лицензия     : GPLv2+
+License      : GPLv2+
-Описание     : This package is used to install customizations for Chromium/Chrome that are
+Descript     : This package is used to install customizations for Chromium/Chrome that are
              : recommended by Fedora, including a user-agent string identifying the system as
              : Fedora.
              :